 Skin lotions with lanolin as an ingredient work well for dry skin.
-Lanolin is a member of the lipid-rich emollient moisturizer family, which helps seal the skin's intercellular spaces and stop water loss through the epidermis.
+Lanolin is a member of the lipid-rich emollient moisturiser family, which helps seal the skin's intercellular spaces and stop water loss through the epidermis.
 It is frequently mixed with humectants, which improve the smoothness of hair and keep moisture on the skin.
-A great moisturizer and softener for the skin is coconut oil (Gediya, 2011).
-Furthermore, it offers defense against damage to the skin and hair (Aarti and Mohile, 1999).
+A great moisturiser and softener for the skin is coconut oil (Gediya, 2011).
+Furthermore, it offers defence against damage to the skin and hair (Aarti and Mohile, 1999).

 3.2 Physicochemical Parameters of the Formulated Ecofriendly Creams and Standard Reference (Nivea)